If you’re living in Belgium, our serialized history on Belgium might help you understand the country better.

 Man cutting his beard for the first time in history symbolized an advanced people, and clothes became an important social status with increased design possibilities coming from the use of the safety pin to hold fabric firmly instead of bone.

 Second Century BC: Lock up your sheep the Celts are coming!

 In the final centuries before Christ, the Celts with a frightening new weapon, the iron sword, moved across the Rhine invading the countryside all the way to England.
 The Belgae, a Celtic people arrived late in Belgium, establishing themselves by the 2nd century BC.
 These were warriors, but still of an advanced civilization bringing great changes to the local tribes who rather than being annihilated were forced to submission and to the adoption of the Celtic ways.

 Amongst the other actors along their path, they were in direct contact with the Greeks, coining their money and worshipping similar gods.
 They wore trousers and hooded coats, built oaken boats capable of sailing the high seas, which enabled them to trade the advanced iron weapons and tools produced with forges they constructed on the coal field in Hainaut.

-56 BC Ceasar’s Conquest: Italians impose civilisation (?)
+56 BC Ceasar’s Conquest: Italians impose civilization (?)